Indoor WiFi Heatmap: Planning, Coverage, Survey & Analysis tool

-A WiFi heatmap is a visualisation of the quality of a wifi signal, either throughout a building or a city area.
+A WiFi heatmap is a visualisation of the strength and quality of a wifi signal, either throughout a building, urban or rural area.
 A WiFi heatmap can be based on a set of wifi signal measurements from a site survey, or from a model and simulation of the area.

-A heatmap may be based on real world measurements, by using a survey tool to measure the wifi signal at many locations through an area of interest.
-Those measurements can be processed to build a map of the WiFi signal quality through the area.
+A heatmap may be based on real world measurements, by using a survey tool such as EMSlice to measure the wifi signal at many locations through an area of interest.
+Those measurements can be processed to build a map of the actual WiFi signal coverage and quality through the area.

-A heatmap can be based on prediction, by building a model of the building or area of interest into an RF simulation software tool, and adding one or more wifi access points to the model, and running the simulations and calculations to predict the wifi signal quality throughout the environment.
+A heatmap can be based on prediction, by building a model of the building or area of interest into an RF simulation software tool such as EMSlice and adding one or more wifi access points to the model, and running the simulations and calculations to predict the wifi signal coverage and quality throughout the environment.

 A surveyed WiFi heatmap works by using a laptop’s wifi interface to listen for wifi signals that are available, and as the user moves through the environment, those captured signals are added to different locations around an environment of interest.
 Those captured signals are added to the environment to build up a map of the wifi signals available across the area.
 The resulting heatmap gives an indication of the coverage achieved by existing wifi networks in the area of interest.

 A predicted wifi heatmap is built on a model of the building including the walls, doors, windows, etc such that the wifi/ radio propagation environment is understood.
-Once a model of the environment is build into a radio planning tool, one or more wifi access points are added to the model and then a set of simulations and calculations are done to predict the performance and coverage of the planned wifi network.
+Once a model of the environment is build into a radio planning tool such as EMSlice, one or more wifi access points are added to the model and a set of simulations and calculations are done to predict the performance and coverage of the planned wifi network.